 I won't attempt a systematic overview of other complaints that have been raised against Fine's account.
 But the papers by Soames cited in note 47 above deserve special mention, for two reasons.
 First, many of the complaints in these papers overlap ones in Soames (1987b), demonstrating shared challenges faced by Fine and by Richard.
-Second, some of Soames' complaints that we haven't yet discussed can be usefully framed against the way I've exposited Fine's account here.
+Second, some of Soames's complaints that we haven't yet discussed can be usefully framed against the way I've exposited Fine's account here.

-One assumption behind some of Soames' arguments (such as 1987b, p.
+One assumption behind some of Soames's arguments (such as 1987b, p.
 113) is that attitude verbs will be truth-conditionally sensitive at most to coordination patterns local to their own complements.
-Bracketing the question of Soames' entitlement to that assumption (in 1987), I observe that it is one that Richard and Fine resist: see move F4 and note 42 above.
+Bracketing the question of Soames's entitlement to that assumption (in 1987, before his opponents' views were elaborated), I observe that it is one that Richard and Fine resist: see move F4 and note 42 above.
 Admittedly, Fine does not give us any compositional semantics where this assumption is withheld.
 Such a semantics can be given (at least, if we suppress Fine's qualms about semantics being too "typographic," and also help ourselves to the machinery of "dynamic semantics").
 But I won't have the space to give it here.
-Our discussion in section 7 below will also fail to vindicate the ambitions behind F4.
+Our discussion in §7 below will also fail to vindicate the ambitions behind F4.

-Another assumption behind some of Soames' arguments (1987b, pp. 116-17; 1994, pp. 130ff; 2010, pp. 473-4; 2012, pp. 243-4, 247-9, 250-1) is that attitude verbs on his opponents' accounts will be truth-conditionally sensitive to coordination patterns in their complements.
+Another assumption behind some of Soames's arguments (1987b, pp. 116-117; 1994, pp. 130ff.; 2010, pp. 473-474; 2012, pp. 243-244, 247-249, 250-251) is that attitude verbs on his opponents' accounts will be truth-conditionally sensitive to coordination patterns in their complements.
 That is, he assumes claim F3 above.
-But in fact, the full accounts offered by Fine permits attitude verbs to sometimes (on their "pure de re" reading) ignore those patterns.
-(We'll discuss this further in section 6 below; see also the value operator I'll introduce in section 7.
+But in fact, the full account offered by Fine permits attitude verbs to sometimes (on their "pure de re" reading) ignore those patterns.
+(We'll discuss this further in §6 below; see also the value operator I'll introduce in §7.
 As mentioned in note 43 above, Soames complains about this aspect of Fine's account.
 His discussion raises serious challenges that I won't attempt here to address.)